 Once upon a time, a long long time ago in a place far, far away, I took a Physics class.
 The professor used one of them thar new-fangled personal computer thingies (pre-Apple, pre-IBM PC) to manage his grading tasks.
 He also introduced a solution to the “one genius makes the rest of us look bad” problem.

-For the uninitiated, this is the case where a test or assignment is graded on a curve and one person aces it while everyone else bombs it.
+For the uninitiated, the “one genius” scenario is the case where a test or assignment is graded on a curve and just one person aces the test while everyone else bombs it.

 His solution was simple: normalize to the second-highest score.